IBM/cics-bundle-gradle/README.md

 A collection of Gradle plugins and utilities that can be used to build CICS bundles, ready to be installed into CICS TS.

 This project contains:
-  The CICS bundle Gradle plugin (`com.ibm.cics.bundle`), a Gradle plugin that can build CICS bundles, include selected Java-based dependencies, and deploy them to CICS.
+  The CICS bundle Gradle plugin (`com.ibm.cics.bundle`), a Gradle plugin that can build CICS bundles, include selected bundle parts, and deploy them to CICS.

-## Supported bundlepart types
+## Supported bundle part types
-The CICS bundle Gradle plugin supports building CICS bundles that contain the following bundleparts:
+The CICS bundle Gradle plugin supports building CICS bundles that contain the following bundle parts:

-  * EAR
+**Java-based bundle parts**
-  * OSGi bundle
+ * OSGi Bundle (JAR)
-  * WAR
+ * Web Archive (WAR)
-  * EBA
+ * Enterprise Archive (EAR)
+ * Enterprise Bundle Archive (EBA)

+**Non-Java-based bundle parts**
  * EPADAPTER
  * EPADAPTERSET
  * EVENTBINDING
  * FILE
  * LIBRARY
  * PACKAGESET
  * POLICY
  * PROGRAM
  * TCPIPSERVICE
  * TRANSACTION
  * URIMAP

-It can deploy CICS bundles containing any bundleparts.
+It can deploy CICS bundles containing any bundle parts.

 ## Pre-requisites
  The plugin requires Gradle version 5 features and will not work correctly on earlier releases of Gradle.